|Ohmmm||Buckle Your Seatbelt|

 |Easy Words||Advanced Vocabulary|

 |To-go||Sit and Savor|

-The Elegance of a Hedgehog by Muriel Barbery is a philosophical meditation on life, beauty and happiness, led by a 12 year-old girl.
+The Elegance of the Hedgehog by Muriel Barbery is a philosophical meditation on life, beauty and happiness, led by a 12-year-old girl.
 From the outset we know that our protagonist, Paloma, is smarter than everyone else she knows (because she confesses this to the reader), and is underwhelmed by what her life is, living in an upscale building and the daughter of a political leader.
-She is determined to find beauty in her life before her 13th birthday, and to keep her intelligence muffled as to fly under everyone’s radar.
+She is determined to find beauty in her life before her 13th birthday and to keep her intelligence muffled as to fly under everyone’s radar.

 Both characters shrewdly observe the world around them, and see people for their hypocrisy and faults.
 Meanwhile, Pamola discovers beauty in the most unlikely of spaces, and there are long meditations on the tiniest of life’s details.

 That said, stick with it until the very end.
-There’s a twist that is shocking, and leads to a some very moving pages of prose.
+There’s a twist that is shocking and leads to some very moving pages of prose.